 An allergist/immunologist is a physician specially trained to manage and treat allergies and asthma.
 An allergist certified by the ABAI graduates with an M.D., undergoes a full three-year residency in internal medicine or pediatrics, goes through an additional 2-3 year fellowship in adult and pediatric allergy and immunology, and then passes a comprehensive American Board of Allergy and Immunology examination.

-Since learning is a life-long process, all of the allergists at BVAAC maintain board certification in allergy and immunology with a comprehensive ABAI-sponsored on-going program called Maintenance of Certification with a final exam and recertification every 10 years.
+Since learning is a life-long process, all of the allergists at BVAAC maintain board certification in allergy and immunology with a comprehensive ABAI-sponsored on-going program called Maintenance of Certification with recertification every 10 years.
+The rigorous program Maintenance of Certification consists of four parts: Professional standing, Self-Assessmnent, Cognitive expertise, and Practice Assessment/Quality Improvement.
 Therefore, you can rest assured that your allergist brings the very latest knowledge and skills to you as a patient.